mishin/dwimperl-windows/strawberry-perl-5.20.0.1-32bit-portable/README.txt

   you need to run and develop perl applications.
 It is designed to be as close as possible to perl environment on UNIX systems.
 See http://strawberryperl.com/

-* 'Strawberry Perl Portable' is Strawberry Perl that you do not need to install, you do not need admin privileges, you just extract provided ZIP on your disk.
+* 'Strawberry Perl PDL' is Strawberry Perl with pre-installed Perl Data Language, related modules and libraries - see http://pdl.perl.org/

-How to use Strawberry Perl Portable?
+How to use Strawberry Perl PDL?
 ------------------------------------

-* Extract strawberry portable ZIP into e.g. c:\myperl\
+* Extract strawberry portable ZIP into e.g. c:\sw\pdl\
   Note: choose a directory name without spaces and non us-ascii characters

-* Launch c:\myperl\portableshell.bat - it should open a command prompt window
+* Launch c:\sw\pdl\PDL-console.bat - it should open a console window with 2 tabs
+  - tab "Command prompt"
+  - tab "PDL console"

-* In the command prompt window you can:
+* Or launch c:\sw\pdl\portableshell.bat - it should open a command prompt

-  1. run any perl script by launching

-     c:\> perl c:\path\to\script.pl

-  2. install additional perl modules (libraries) from http://www.cpan.org/ by

-     c:\> cpan Module::Name

-  3. run other tools included in strawberry like: perldoc, gcc, dmake ...

-* If you want to use Strawberry Perl Portable not only from portableshell.bat, add c:\myperl\perl\site\bin, c:\myperl\perl\bin, and c:\myperl\c\bin to PATH variable
+* More info at http://pdl.perl.org/ (start with FAQ)